donald-pinckney/pacsolve/artifact/README.md

 ```

 To verify that the experiments ran, you can check that the directory `~/experiment-dir` exists, and poke at the contents.
+If you believe that some of the experiments may have failed spuriously (for example due to a network disconnection), you can simply
+re-run `run_experiment 60`, and it will re-run only previously failed ones.

 Next, we can run the performance measurement experiment: